 - a.
 2 full mouth rehabilitations (FMR with a minimum of 12 units); 1 should include increasing OVD - b.
 3 complete denture opposing complete denture (CD/CD) or overdenture (OVD) - c.
 1 single complete denture opposing natural teeth or fixed restorations - d.
 1 removable partial denture (RPD) - e.
 2 immediate complete dentures (ICD) - f.
 2 fixed complete dentures (fixed-detachable) - g.
 2 re veneer of fixed complete denture - h.
 5 single tooth implant surgical placement - i.
-2 esthetic cases (as determined by program director) - i.
+2 esthetic cases (as determined by Program Director) - i.
 2 relines of CDs - k.
 2 CD repairs - 1.
 1 long term recall (LTR) - m.
 1 short term recall (STR) - 3.
-It will be necessary for the student to complete all of their patient treatments.
-A chart review will be conducted to evaluate and finalize the treatment as well as financial status of the patients to determine whether the students has completed all of their clinical requirements.
+It will be necessary for the resident to complete all of their patient treatments.
+A chart review will be conducted to evaluate and finalize the treatment as well as financial status of the patients to determine whether the resident has completed all of their clinical requirements.
 Transfer of patients to classmates will be discussed and determined at this meeting as well. - 4.
-The student is required to submit a digital copy of their cases with complete and thorough documentation including all radiographs, with a focus on pre- and post-treatment images.
-The images should be organized in the appropriate sequence according to the sequence of treatment.
-We will provide you with a form in your last quarter to be used to specify surgical procedures, implant brands, surgeon, ceramist, materials, etc. You are also required to organize your patient case boxes with the diagnostic casts, casts of the diagnostic wax-up, definitive casts, and mounted casts of the completed restoration. - 5.
-The student will complete a written, multiple choice exam, such as the one they took when applying to the program, UNLESS they have passed the Section A of The American Board of Prosthodontics (ABP) certifying exam.
-The letter from the ABP confirming success should be provided to satisfy this requirement.
+The resident is required to submit digital photo documentation of their cases on SharePoint under the folder "Current Residents".
+The images should be organized in an appropriate sequence to include Initial, Diagnostic, Treatment Planning, Treatment, Definitive Outcome.
+The understanding is that future residents will need these photos for follow up and continued treatment of your patients.
+An Excel spreadsheet will be used to document your patient load, clinical performance, and clinical requirement achievements.
+You are also required to organize your patient case boxes with the diagnostic casts, casts of the diagnostic wax-up, definitive casts, and mounted casts of the completed restoration. - 5.
+The resident will complete a written, multiple-choice exam, such as the one they took when applying to the program, UNLESS they have passed the Section A of The American Board of Prosthodontics (ABP) certifying exam.
+The letter from the ABP

-- 6. The student will provide a list of patients for whom they have placed implants, including number, brand, measurements and the position of the implant. - 7.
-The grades in all of the student's classes will be reviewed; keep in mind that the average grade must not be lower than 3.0 on a 4.0 scale with no lower than a 2.7 in any one class.
+- confirming success should be provided to satisfy this requirement.
+If a program administered multiple-choice exam is preferred, the passing requirement is 70%. - 6.
+The resident will provide a list of patients for whom they have placed implants, including number, brand, and the position of the implant.
+This information must be given to the clinic manager.
+First year residents are required to act as the assistant to third-year Grad Perio residents during implant placement before being granted permission to start placing implants in the Grad Perio clinic. - 7.
+The grades in all of the resident's classes will be reviewed; keep in mind that the average grade must not be lower than 3.0 on a 4.0 scale with no lower than a 2.7 in any one class.